-- Eligible money transfer companies are those that meet the Know-Your-Customer and Anti-Money Laundering standards of the Bank.
+Eligible money transfer companies are those that meet the Know-Your-Customer (KYC) and Anti-Money Laundering (AML) standards of the Bank.

 Information to be Supplied:

-Linked to LIBOR and related to country risks, transaction risks and market conditions, and relevant fees.
-Pricing is competitive and driven by market practice and the Bank’s cost of funds.
+Linked to LIBOR and related to the country risks, transaction risks and market conditions, and relevant fees.
+Pricing is competitive and is driven by market practice and the Bank’s cost of funds.

-This programme serves important trade facilitation function as it helps the Bank to provide matching currency to its clients’ needs, for example, providing working capital financing for the purchase of local inputs for export manufacturing.
-Further, in a number of sub-regions operating or planning to introduce currency areas, the local currency programme helps promote intra-regional trade.
+The Local Currency Program serves as an important trade facilitation function as it helps the Bank to provide matching currency to its clients’ needs, for example, providing working capital financing for the purchase of local inputs for export manufacturing.
+Also, in a number of sub-regions operating or planning to introduce currency areas, the local currency program helps promote intra-regional trade.

-Instruments used in programme delivery include loans and guarantees, as described below:
+Instruments used in the program’s delivery include loans and guarantees, as described below:

-Justification: One of the reasons why import financing by international banks to African entities has been rare is because lending banks face local currency risks.
+One of the reasons why import financing by international banks to African entities has been rare is because the lending banks face local currency risks.
 This is because the imports are paid for in local currency which must then be converted into hard currency to meet the repayment of such facilities.
-Accordingly, international banks most times require hard currency cash collateral before they open or confirm letters of credit for African entities, even when they are in a position to take the country risk or where they can purchase country risk cover in the market.
+Accordingly, international banks generally require hard currency cash collateral before they will open or confirm letters of credit for African entities, even when they are in a position to take the country risk or where they can purchase country risk cover in the market.

-It is obvious that were there to be an active forward market for hedging African currency risks, this cash collateral requirement may be reduced.
-The existence of an active forward market for a number of African currencies is itself difficult due to few participants, a scenario that arises due to high counter-party risk.
+It is obvious that were there to be an active forward market for hedging African currency risks, this cash collateral requirement would be reduced.
+The existence of an active forward market for a number of African currencies is difficult due to few participants because of high counter-party risk.
 Further, African exporters face currency risks when they finance their operations with local currency and receive hard currencies as export proceeds.

-The purpose of this Facility is to mitigate these risks by guaranteeing the forward delivery performance of Eligible Beneficiaries, and therefore begin to widen the scope for trading in African currencies.
+The purpose of this facility is to mitigate these risks by guaranteeing the forward delivery performance of Eligible Beneficiaries, which widens the scope for trading in African currencies.